virsuryaircas/localhostrun-ingress/README.md

 - Watches for Kubernetes ingresses with `ingressClassName: localhostrun`
 - Extracts service information (name, port, NodePort)
-- Creates SSH reverse tunnels to [localhost.run](https://localhost.run)
+- Creates SSH reverse tunnels with URLs
 - Updates the ingress with the generated public URL
 - Monitors tunnel health and recreates as needed